MG HS review

 What Car? says...

-The new MG HS you see here may be a world away from the two-seaters MG found fame with, but that's not been a bad thing for the car maker's bottom line.
+The MG HS we're reviewing here is a world away from the two-seaters MG found fame with – but that's not been a bad thing for the car maker's bottom line.

-Since the original HS was launched, this family SUV has sold in big numbers, and – striking while the iron's hot – MG has launched a new version for 2024.
-You might remember that the HS was restyled last year, but as you can see from the photos, this time the changes are more radical.
+Since the original HS was launched, this family SUV has sold in big numbers, and MG has now launched a new version.
+You might remember that the HS was restyled in early 2024, but as you can see from the photos, this time the changes are more radical.

 As well as a new look, the model has been given an updated infotainment system and more standard equipment.
-Best of all, the new HS continues the Chinese-owned brand's reputation for offering value for money so the updates come with barely any price increase.
+Best of all, the latest HS continues the Chinese-owned brand's reputation for offering value for money so the updates come with hardly any increase in the list price.

-Engine wise, you can choose between a regular petrol or a petrol plug-in hybrid (PHEV) which MG says has a whopping official electric range of 75 miles.
+Engine wise, you can choose between a regular petrol or a petrol plug-in hybrid, which MG says has a competitive official electric range of 75 miles.

-Can the latest MG HS match the Ford Kuga or Mazda CX-5 for sportiness, or the Citroën C5 Aircross and Peugeot 5008 for practicality?
+So can the latest MG HS match the Ford Kuga and Mazda CX-5 for sportiness, or the Citroën C5 Aircross and Kia Sportage for practicality?
 In other words, how do we rate it against the best family SUVs?
 Read on to find out...

 Performance & drive